ScrappyHub/rooted-core/docs/ROOTED_GIT_HANDOFF.md

 Work:

-Add cron / edge jobs to populate these from usage events.
+Add cron / edge jobs to populate from usage events.

+Writes must be:

+service_role

-Writes must be restricted to service_role or dedicated internal roles.
+or dedicated internal role

 Vendors never write their own analytics.